 Far from being foreign infiltrators, the large majority of jihadist terrorists in the United States have been American citizens or legal residents.

 On January 27, 2017 President Donald Trump issued an executive order banning entry from seven majority Muslim countries (Iran, Iraq, Syria, Sudan, Libya, Yemen, and Somalia) citing national security reasons.
 None of the deadly attackers since 9/11 emigrated or came from a family that emigrated from one of these countries nor were any of the 9/11 attackers from the listed countries.
-Seven of the lethal attackers were born American citizens.
+Eight of the lethal attackers were born American citizens.
+On March 6, 2017, the Trump administration issued a new executive order that dropped Iraq from the travel ban among other changes.

-Of the twelve lethal jihadist terrorists in the United States since 9/11:
+Of the thirteen lethal jihadist terrorists in the United States since 9/11:

 - three are African-Americans